Phenomenological rate formulas for over-barrier ionization of hydrogen and helium atoms in strong constant electric fields: Ionization in the near-OBI regime

 Our results for hydrogen carry over to OBI of hydrogen-like ions with nuclear charge $Z$ by virtue of a scaling transformation.
 The rate for ionization of an ion with charge $Z$ in a field of strength $F$ is obtained from the rate for ionization of hydrogen by evaluating the latter at the scaled field $F/Z^3$ and multiplying the result with $Z^2$.
 Since our treatment is nonrelativistic, the nuclear charge is restricted to values of about $Z\lesssim 20$ where relativistic effects in the ion may be neglected.

 By some suitable adjustments, we can apply our empirical approach also to OBI of helium.
 A comparison of corresponding near-OBI rates obtained by different methods is shown in Fig.~\ref{nOBI-He}.
-Since the helium ground state contains two $1s$ electrons, the ADK rate has been multiplied by a factor of 2.
+Since the helium ground state contains two $1s$ electrons, the ADK rate has been multiplied by a factor of 2 and the atom-specific parameter in Eq.~\eqref{Landau} set to $C_a=2.67$ \cite{ADK,Tong-2002}.
 The critical field in case of helium is taken as $F_c = 0.204$\,a.u. \cite{TongLin, Lotstedt}.

 In order to catch the main physical properties of helium within our effective one-electron model, we shall use effective nuclear charges.
 Into the ADK tunneling rate \eqref{Landau}, the binding potential $I_p = 0.904$\,a.u. enters, corresponding to $\kappa\approx 1.345$.
 To estimate the Stark effect in helium, we use an effective nuclear charge $Z_S\approx 1.44$ that results from the $1s$-$2p$ transition energy.
 Our choice is motivated by the fact, that this transition gives by far the largest contribution to the Stark shift of the binding energy [see the remark below Eq.~\eqref{I_S}].
 This way, we obtain $I_S \approx 0.523 F^2$ \cite{polarizability} from Eq.~\eqref{I_S} and $\beta\approx 0.551$ in the normalization constant \eqref{norm}.